Samyewel/Lem_in/README.md

 ## Credits

 - For demonstration purposes, I am using azajay08's beautiful little visualiser!
-- egaliber, for the great job on creating the functions to print the ant output.
+- egalibert, for the great job on creating the functions to print and move the ant output.
+- Samyewel, for the algorithm implementation.
 - 42 for the eye-opening project creation.